cfahlgren1/hub-stats-evidence/pages/index.md

 title: 🤗 Hub Stats
 ---

-_Note: The charts are updated daily via the https://huggingface.co/datasets/cfahlgren1/hub-stats dataset.
+_Note: The charts are updated daily via the <a class="font-bold text-blue" href="https://huggingface.co/datasets/cfahlgren1/hub-stats" target="_blank" rel="noopener noreferrer">hub-stats dataset</a>.
 It may take a little while for the data to load as the queries are running entirely in the browser._

 ```sql hub_growth
 WITH all_data AS (